hectorzea/frday-test-challenge-hz/README.md

 if you want to run the project just clone, and inside the folder cloned use:

+1- start the api server provided by Friday using

+  node apiserver/server.js

+2- start the frontend

+  yarn start

-yarn start and when everything its up, it will automatically open the http://localhost:3000/
+and when everything its up, it will automatically open the http://localhost:3000/

 Desktop Version